- Currently under construction of course. Some help would be appreciated.Spoilers abound at the moment, as the page is still under construction.

-Achievements in Ignorance: Insipid's lack of understanding of how the powers she steals work allows her to do thing with them that the original user may not have thought of yet or may even very well be impossible.
-The shining example of this is Insipid using Rarity's buff powers not to empower her allies, but to empower herself.
-If Rarity can do this too, she hasn't thought to try it yet.
+- Achievements in Ignorance: Insipid's lack of understanding of how the powers she steals work allows her to do things with them that the original user hasn't thought of.

-The Ditz: Insipid is unbelievably dumb, from not knowing how powers she steals work, to not knowing the proper pronunciation or definition of words, to most especially not remembering the names of anypony except her sisters and Rarity, her original.
+- The Ditz: Insipid is unbelievably dumb, from not knowing how powers she steals work, to not knowing the proper pronunciation or definition of words, to most especially not remembering the names of anyone except her sisters and Rarity, her original.

-Greed: Insipid apparently has some wanting issues that Curaçao solved by giving her something (or rather, somepony - herself) to focus her attention on.
+- Greed: Insipid apparently has some wanting issues that Curaçao solved by giving her something (or rather, someone, i.e. herself) to focus her attention on.
 It's seen that without this focus, Insipid is downright dangerous when she is denied what she wants.

-It's not addressed in-fic of course that it's a sexual feeling she has, but it is certainly an obession.
+- It's not addressed in-fic of course that it's a sexual feeling she has, but it is certainly an obsession.

 The clone of Fluttershy, representing the Element of Fury.